cscott/TurtleScript/README.rst

 This section contains more tentative thoughts about the overall application environment.

-1. Try to build on the shoulders of HTML/CSS/DOM/JavaScript.
+1. Try to build on the shoulders of HTML/CSS/DOM/JavaScript?

-   Rather than try to invent our own GUI framework, try to leverage the existing HTML elements and DOM.
-Use DOM event model (with some sugar).
-Applications should serialize to an HTML/CSS tree with JavaScript bindings; probably other bits like "the current contents of a canvas" should be serialized as well.
+   One original goal was to attempt to leverage the existing HTML elements and DOM rather than invent our own GUI framework.
+   We'd use DOM event model (with some sugar).
+Applications should serialize to an HTML/CSS tree with JavaScript bindings; probably other bits like "the current contents of a canvas" could be serialized as well.
 Perhaps CSS and the DOM can be unified with JavaScript/JSON using something like `CSS JSON`_ and `JsonML`_ to mitigate the number of different syntaxes involved.

-   On the other hand, maybe it's best to jettison most of the HTML/CSS rendering infrastructure: it adds a lot of complexity to the environment.
+   At the moment, I feel that the complexity this adds to the environment isn't warranted.
+We should be able to harness/embed HTML/CSS, but we shouldn't use it as a building block.
 Perhaps some "Simplified HTML" subset can be employed.
 As a limit case, perhaps only <canvas> elements?
+(That's what we're doing now.)

 2. Work on serialization format.